svachop/homelab/docs/ArgoCD.md

 ### root-app

 In general, when we want to add an application to Argo CD, we need to add an Application resource in our Kubernetes cluster.
 The resource needs to specify where to find manifests for our application.
 These manifest can either be YAML files, a Helm chart, Kustomize or Jsonnet.
-In this tutorial, we'll focus on creating applications that use Helm charts.

 For example, if we wanted to deploy Prometheus (which we will do later), we would write a Application YAML manifest for it, and put it in our Git repository.
 It would specify the URL to the Prometheus Helm-Chart, and override values to customize it.
 We would then apply the manifest and wait for the resources to be created in the cluster.

 The easiest way to apply the manifest is with the kubectl CLI.
 However, it's a manual step that's error-prone, insecure, and we need to repeat it every time we add or update applications.
 With Argo CD there is a better way to handle this.
 We can automate adding/updating applications by creating an Application that implements the app of apps pattern.
 In this tutorial, we'll call this the "root-app".

-The root-app is a Helm chart that renders Application manifests.
+The root-app is manifests file.
 Initially it has to be added manually, but after that we can just commit Application manifests with Git, and they will be deployed automatically.

 To show how this works in more detail, we'll create the root-app next.